calliecameron/markdown-makefile/tests/test3/test3.md

-% The Title Is Baz
+% The Title Is 'Baz'
 % The Author
 % 23 February 2019